chrisriesgo/xamarin-android-ibeacon-service/README.md

 ## Reference Application

-Check out the [R2 - Where are You?](https://github.com/chrisriesgo/R2-WhereAreYou) reference application for examples of Monitoring and Ranging Beacons.
+Check out the [Find The Monkey - Android](https://github.com/chrisriesgo/FindTheMonkey-Android) reference application for examples of Monitoring and Ranging Beacons.

 ## Questions?
 Have I Missed Something?